I. Course Prefix/Number: EGL 102

-Week 1: Course introduction; Review Chapters.1, 2; Diagnostic essay and journal entries on cross-curricular topics assigned.
+Week 1: Course introduction; Review Ch.1, and Ch.
+2; Diagnostic essay and journal entries on cross-curricular topics assigned.

 Week 2: Review purpose, process, and academic audiences for cross-curricular topics; Conferences on topics, Library orientation.

-Week 3: Review Chapters 5 & 6; Explaining essay in Ch 7 assigned; Journal entries on possible explaining topics.
+Week 3: Review Ch.
+5 & Ch.
+6; Explaining essay in Ch.
+7 assigned; Journal entries on possible explaining topics.
 Read Chapter 12.

 Week 4: Workshops on collecting and shaping for explaining essay; Library/field research; Editing workshops; Explaining essay due.

-Week 5: Chapter 8 and readings; Evaluating essay assigned; Library and field research.
+Week 5: Ch.
+8 and readings; Evaluating essay assigned; Library and field research.

 Week 6: Workshops on collecting and shaping for evaluating essay; Revised draft collected; Conferences on revision plans.